Assessment Appeals

 • The appropriate complaint fee, per roll number

-The fee must accompany the appeal or an Assessment Review Board hearing will not be scheduled.
-Cheques to be made payable to the City of St. Albert.
+The fee must accompany the appeal for an Assessment Review Board hearing to be scheduled:

 Residential/Farm (having three or fewer dwelling units) Complaints$50.00